hydpy-dev/hydpy/hydpy/docs/index.rst

 section.
 If you want to dive into model application or development directly, have a look at the  :ref:`tutorials` section.
-Thorough descriptions the features of the framework components and it models implemented so far are given in the sections :ref:`framework` and :ref:`modelcollection`.
+Thorough descriptions the features of the framework components and it models implemented so far are given in the sections :ref:`core` and :ref:`modelcollection`.
 The section :ref:`projectstructure` explaines, how :ref:`HydPy` projects can be set up for different tasks.
 And last but not least: :ref:`HydPy` is intended as an open source project --- any help is greatly appreciated.
-If you want to contribute with bug reports, the extension of model collection, or the improvement of the framework itself, see the :ref:`development` section:
+If you want to contribute with bug reports, the extension of the model collection, or the improvement of the framework core, see the :ref:`development` section:

 .. toctree::
    :maxdepth: 2

    introduction
    tutorials
-   framework
+   core
    cythons
    modelcollection
    auxiliaries